exarchou/Computer-Architecture/Lab_1/README.md

 - *--mem-ranks* : this argument declares the number of memory ranks per channel.
 - *--mem-size* : this argument declares the physical memory size (default="2GB").

+Moreover we can obtain some information about caches.
+It is observable that there are two levels of caches, L1 (private) and L2 (shared) respectively.
+Each line of cache has a size of 64 bytes.

 ### 2. System information by config.ini and config.json